From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads

 \bsubsection{Cold Log.} The addition of the cold log enables the physical separation of write-hot and write-cold records.
-Its design is identical to the hot log (i.e., \hlog), with the exception that (almost) all records reside on disk (i.e., at the stable region).
-This means that accessing a record in the cold log typically requires two disk I/O operations: one for retrieving the hash chain from the cold-log index, and one for reading the actual record from the log.
-Yet, as we discuss below, the addition of the cold log eliminates the contention at the hot-log tail, fixing the "death-spiral" behavior of the original \faster design.
+Cold-log organization is similar to hot-log, with the exception that (almost) all records now reside on disk.
+Accessing a cold-log record requires two I/O ops: one for retrieving the hash chain from the cold-log index, and one for reading the actual record from the log.
+Yet, the cold-log integration eliminates the contention at the hot-log tail, fixing the "death-spiral" behavior of the original \faster design.